 Rwanda is a nation that has more women in her nation’s parliament than in any other African country, thus, making more room for the women folk in the country.
 Esther is the first female pilot in Rwanda; lost her dad in an air crash, but still went ahead with her impassioned pursuit in the world of aviation.
 At the age of 24, Esther has become a certified private and commercial pilot.
 In relation to the country’s effort towards gender equality and the success of this bright and smart pilot, there is more hope for female pilots, as RwandAir, the national airline employs 2 more female pilots.

 3. Chinyere Kalu

 Chinyere Kalu has always been an audacious personality.
 Despite the timing of choosing this stereotypical “manly” profession, she went on with her quest of being a pilot.
 Having an encouraging aunt was a plus to her daring nature.
-She has been conferred a Member of the Order of the Federal Republic of Nigeria owing to her accomplishments in aviation.
+She has been conferred a Member of the Order of the Federal Republic of Nigeria, owing to her accomplishments in aviation.
 In October 2011, President Goodluck Jonathan appointed her the Rector and Chief Executive of the largest aviation training institute in Africa, College of Aviation Technology, though it lasted for a short while.
-Chinyere has displayed undoubted proficiency in the aviation sector and for a long time has been an aviation instructor.
+Chinyere has displayed undoubted proficiency in the aviation sector and for a long time, she has been an aviation instructor.